 Using stone-cutting techniques for the best pattern means less waste and a better product.
 To get the best-looking slabs, carefully examine the rough rock for evidence of patterns before you make that first cut.
 You might be surprised by the results.
 Here’s how…

-A few months back, I went to Medford, Oregon, to pick up a Highland Park B-12 combination lapidary unit that had been sitting unused for many decades.
+I went to Medford, Oregon, to pick up a Highland Park B-12 combination lapidary unit that had been sitting unused for many decades.
 It belonged to my uncle and it was the machine that I learned to make cabs on in 1958.

 While I was there, my cousin, who inherited his property, showed me some of his remaining rocks and asked if I wanted them.
 Of course I did.
 Among them there was a piece of turritella agate that had a slice taken off the end.
 It looked rather uninspiring, so my uncle had set it aside.

 |Turritella agate from the Green River Formation in Wyoming is actually misnamed, as it contains the remains of the freshwater snail Elimia tenera.
 The material named turritella agate has been popular as a lapidary material for so long, however, the opportunity to correct the name has passed us by.

 Proper Cutting for Patterns

-I have designed and made my own rock and slab gripper, which I use for this type of material, so getting it oriented properly is easy to do.
+I have designed and made my own rock and slab gripper, which I use for this type of material, so getting it appropriately oriented is easy to do.
 I notch grooves in the rough on opposite ends and install it in the gripper, which is then clamped in my saw for slabbing.

-patterns exposed were the edges of thin, black lines.
-By gripping the rock on the edges so that the piece could be cut parallel to the black lines, I was able to reveal exceptional patterns in the slabs.
+It was gripped on the top and bottom when it was slabbed, so the only patterns exposed were the edges of thin, black lines.
+By gripping the rock on the edges so that the piece could be cut parallel to the black lines, I could reveal exceptional patterns in the slabs.